adolfogp/SuperDuo/alexandria/README.md

   to the new navigation pattern.
 * Added activities to present the different fragments when running on a phone (previously there was only one activity and many transactions on fragments).
+* Fixed Loader registration.
+The Loader for the list of books dit not work properly, since it was not registered at onActivityCreated.